 How Many Times A Day Should They Eat?

 Puppies need to be fed three to four times a day, so if you give your puppy ¾ cups of food per twice a day, you should consider changing it to ½ cup three times a day.
 Smaller meals allow your puppy to digest it faster as well as containing their energy levels, so they don’t rise and fall too much with the frequent meals.

 When your puppy reaches six months old, you can change their feeding timings to twice a day.
 However, if they are a larger breed, then it’s recommended that you stick with a three to four times per day feeding schedule to reduce the risk of gastric dilatation-volvulus.

 How Does Dog Size Matter For Their Food?

 Puppies need special food because they are growing so fast that normal adult food will not be suitable.
 Larger breeds generally need more nutrients to support their musculoskeletal growth.
 While smaller breeds are better with smaller kibbles.

 Larger breeds have a higher probability to develop orthopedic diseases, such as hip dysplasia.
-So, they need to have diets are carefully balanced with a phosphorus and calcium ratio, less energy dense.
+So, they need to have diets that are carefully balanced with a phosphorus and calcium ratio, less energy-dense.
 On the other hand, smaller breed puppies have very high metabolic rates, therefore, they can burn off a meal in a few hours.
 This also means that they need to take a specific amount of calories per day, otherwise they might develop hypoglycemia which can lead to seizures, muscle tremors, lethargy, and weakness.

 What To Do If Puppy Goes Overweight?